arkaprovaz/PC-Skills-Framework/README.md

 Repository for Social Media PC Skills

 ## Instructions
-Unzip the PC-Skills-Framework file in C drive
+Unzip the PC-Skills-Framework folder in C drive